antevens/boatcontrol/README.md

 ![Boatcontrol Rendering_Front](images/boatcontrol-front.png)
 ![Boatcontrol Rendering_Front](images/boatcontrol-back.png)

-This is an open hardware design for an electrical distribution panel and smart marine platform (boat) controller.
+This is an open hardware design for a marine grade smart/IoT electrical distribution panel and electronics platform (boat) controller.

 You can think of this as a giant latching relay board with a socket to act like a regular Raspberry Pi HAT or an Nvidia Jetson (Nano/Xavier NX) breakout

 All critical parts are designed to be field servicable, components using through-holes are used where possible for better durability in mobile marine environments.
 Note that these boards need to carry significant amounts of current (up to 660 Amperes!) and voltage (max 277V) and as such PCB thickness and clearances are CRITICAL along with proper thermal management.